- If Steam is crashing on your computer, the first thing you should do is restart your machine.

 Fix 7: Reinstall Steam

-For your last option, you can try reinstalling Steam if it still crashes during use.
+For your last option, try reinstalling Steam if it still crashes during use.
 Steam may not be installed correctly on your device, or some of its files got corrupted during a failed update.

 See the step-by-step guide below to reinstall Steam on your computer: